-If you were born outside of the UK and either one, or both of your parents are British citizens in any other way but by descent then you will be eligible to become a British citizen.
-The descent rules were changed to try to make the law a little fairer on those children who were born abroad but to British parents and to allow them then to return to the UK at a later stage in order to continue their life and have their child gain British citizenship.
+If you were born outside of the UK and either one or both of your parents are British citizens in any other way but by descent then you will be eligible to become a British citizen.
+The descent rules were changed to try to make the law a little fairer on those children who were born abroad but to British parents and to allow them than to return to the UK at a later stage in order to continue their life and have their child gain British citizenship.

 Not automatically no. there are some exceptions to this and these will generally revolve around the jobs that your parents worked or work in.
-If they fall in to one of the following overseas jobs then you will be entitled:
+If they fall into one of the following overseas jobs then you will be entitled:

 If you fall into one of these categories then please get in touch and we can help to work on your case and to find out if you are indeed entitled to claim British citizenship.
 More often than not, if you are not eligible then there are alternative options via the visa routes such as a Family Visa.
 So for more advice on your rights, please get in touch and we can help.

 If you don't fall into any of the other categories then you may wish to consider using a Family Visa to come to the UK.
 You can use this visa in order to build up your time in the UK and gain your own Indefinite Leave to Receive (ILR) and later British citizenship by naturalisation.
-Of course if you have British parents this isn't really the ideal way of doing things but it does give an alternative option for those whose situation is a little more difficult to deal with.
+Of course, if you have British parents this isn't really the ideal way of doing things but it does give an alternative option for those whose situation is a little more difficult to deal with.

-If you want to discuss your options in more detail then please get in touch and our immigration specialists can help to assess your case to see where you stand as far as eligibility criteria is concerned.
+If you want to discuss your options in more detail then please get in touch and our immigration specialists can help to assess your case to see where you stand as far as eligibility criteria are concerned.
 With their experience, they may be able to figure out a better alternative for you.

-With adopted children the case can be a little more complicated.
+With adopted children, the case can be a little more complicated.
 If the child was adopted in a UK court to at least one British parent then they will automatically qualify for British citizenship and will not need to use the descent route.
 Using this means that they can then pass on British citizenship by descent to their children if needed in the future.
 These rules also apply in most overseas British Territories - though you will need to ensure that the territory is specified in the guidance in order to secure citizenship for the child.

 If the child is from a country outside of this area then they will not be entitled to British citizenship, but they will be able to come to the UK on a Family Visa.
 For more information on the Family Visa or indeed adoption of overseas children then please get in touch and we can help.